GOTADMIN(1) | General Commands Manual | GOTADMIN(1) |

 is the repository maintenance

-tool for the got(1) version control system.
+tool for the got(1) version

-got(1) stores the history of tracked files in a
+got(1) stores the

-Git repository, as used by the Git version control system.
+history of tracked files in a Git repository, as used by the Git version

-provides commands for inspecting and
+provides commands for

-described in git-repository(5).
+repository format is described in git-repository(5).

 gotadmin